eCommerce Operations

-From a post-checkout, order-to-fulfillment perspective, the current state of the e-commerce industry can be described as “hyper fragmented”.
+From an order operations, post-checkout order-to-fulfillment perspective, the current state of the ecommerce industry can be described as “hyper fragmented”.
 At the core there is a connectivity problem.
 The post-checkout ecosystem consists of 1000s of platform providers that can broadly be categorized into:

 Having a continual exchange of data between providers is an essential part of nearly every post-checkout solution, because at a high-level merchants are operating a complex set of workflows that stretch across these categories.
 The two most frequent post-checkout operational challenges that merchants encounter are: